Perfects locations for small ceremonies in MN

 In consequence, you might schedule your ceremony time regarding the sun position.

-Photographers would appreciate if there is enough room to turn around the bride, the groom and other people.
-If you get married on the top of the bluff, near water, or in front of a wall, then always let some space so your photographer can pass behind you and catch different points of view.
+Photographers would appreciate it if there is enough room to turn around the bride, the groom, and other people.
+If you get married on the top of the bluff, near water, or in front of a wall, then always leave some space so your photographer can pass behind you and catch different points of view.

 Ritual Duration